Skip to content

 The exercise is performed in three directions:

-2. The same movement is performed over the left leg
+2. the same movement is performed over the left leg

-In each position, the stretch is held and gradually deepened during the count.
+In each position, the stretch is held and deepened during the count.
 The back is kept as straight as possible.

 Purpose

-• increase hip mobility
+• increase mobility in the hips

-• stretch inner thighs and hamstrings
+• stretch the inner thighs and the back of the legs

 • improve flexibility